beyond-all-reason/teiserver/documents/tachyon/lobby.md

 ## Interacting
 ### c.lobby.join
-Requests to join the battle, the host will be sent a message asking if the person can join or not.
+Requests to join the lobby, the host will be sent a message asking if the person can join or not.
 Based on that an accept/reject is sent.
 If there is a failure to join then it means the host wasn't even consulted as the joiner didn't qualify (e.g. didn't supply the password).
 **Stage 1**
 ```json
 {